acfinspace/Spacelibraryoftales/docs/contest/newedencapsuleerswritingcontest2021.md

 Please post entries by linking in this thread or by a clear label in the Eve Fiction category of these forums, e.g. [YC 123 NEWCWC your work title here] as the title.

+### Prizes

+FIRST PLACE - 5 billion isk<br>
+SECOND PLACE - 3 billion isk<br>
+THIRD PLACE - 750 million isk<br>
+FOURTH PLACE - 250 million isk<br>
+Honorable Mentions - 50 million isk

+SPECIAL PRIZES:

+Each of the Judges may, in their discretion, award a personal prize to the favorite (regardless of the “place” of the submission)

+There is also a prize, for the Academic Category, “of up to 1 billion ISK, in the acadenic category, for the best article featuring archaeology or cheese” sponsored by Dr. Valerie Valate.

+The most “amusing” or “entertaining” to me* or intriguing gets treated to a candlelit dinner by me at a fine restaurant or a meal at another location

 ### Additional rules/comments

 All judges and I (as administrator) are disqualified from submission for prizes.